Goran Dragic arrives in Miami, eager for a fresh start

-The Heat had only nine players available on Friday night in New York, and spent Saturday afternoon in a walkthrough with hopes of incorporating their newest teammates.
+The Heat had only nine players available on Friday in New York, and spent Saturday in a walkthrough with hopes of incorporating their newest teammates.

 "Our basic offensive package is very simplified right now," Spoelstra said.
 "We'll have some basic pick-and-roll sets, spread the court and play with pace, play with energy, get the ball in specific areas.
-I think these guys are high-IQ enough that they'll pick it up very quickly."
+These guys are high-IQ enough that they'll pick it up very quickly."

 The Dragics both speak multiple languages, so learning Heat terms and sets shouldn't prove too difficult.
 Goran Dragic answered a few questions in Spanish on Saturday, always a hit in multicultural Miami.

-The Heat had tried to land Goran Dragic — who's averaging 16.2 points and 4.1 assists this season, down from 20.3 points and 5.9 assists a year ago — several times in the past, Spoelstra said.
-It's no secret that Heat President Pat Riley hopes that he can keep the 28-year-old Slovenian guard long-term, and Dragic said he can see that happening.
+The Heat had tried to land Goran — who's averaging 16.2 points and 4.1 assists this season, down from 20.3 points and 5.9 assists a year ago — several times in the past, Spoelstra said.
+It's no secret that Heat President Pat Riley hopes that he can keep the Slovenian guard long-term, and Goran said he can see that happening.

 "The players will ultimately tell us, but this man right here has an incredible energy, a real battery that we want to utilize," Spoelstra said.